 The ends are not tight against the wall to allow room for expansion from humidity.
 There’s no adhering the flooring to anything so it’s a lot faster to complete.
 Less use of the saw and the edges are usually hidden with trim or baseboards.
 Just keep it as dry as possible and it won’t warp.

 Want the look of cork, hardwood, or a great ceramic tile, but can’t quite afford the materials?
 Linoleum flooring is super easy to install and you cannot beat the price.
 Make sure to invest in a high-quality floor cleaner and finish for your linoleum floors.
 There are many colors and styles to choose from.
-My parents wanted a wine color to match the paint in their dining area and we were able to find linoleum that was a very close match.
+We wanted a wine color to match the paint in the dining area and we were able to find linoleum that was a very close match.
 We were able to find some really nice patterns for the bathroom and kitchen as well.

 We’re used to seeing rubber in the gym or on a boat deck but it can also be useful in other settings.
-Rubber floors especially in a bathroom are safer for older people.
+Rubber floors, especially in a bathroom, are safer for older people.
 It is a softer surface in case of falls.
 It doesn’t get slick when it’s wet and it’s easy to take care of.
 It costs about five dollars per square foot.
 Thin rubber mats near doors can also be very handy.
 They stay in place.

 Porcelain and ceramic tile can get very expensive.
 If you find a great deal on some of these tiles and are doing the labor yourself they might be an affordable solution.
-They are the longest-lasting type of floors.
+They are the longest-lasting type of flooring.
 They keep out all moisture.
 Tile usually costs between seven and fourteen dollars per square foot installed.

 All of these great flooring options on the table can give your home a whole new look and feel.
 Even if you don’t have a lot to spend just ask: what is the cheapest flooring I can install myself?
-Without doing major renovations or remodeling, everyday homeowners can revive the old place by simply replacing the floors.
+Without doing major renovations or remodeling, everyday homeowners can revive an old place by simply replacing the floors.